AntonioNoack/RemsTsunamis/Report.md

 Then I noticed that I forgot to set the scene size, and the test was only running on a 10x10 field.

 With the corrected test (field of 10800 x 6000), the results look reasonable, and GLSL on the GPU is about 50x faster than Kotlin on my CPU.

+## ARA cluster

+Running Rem's Engine on the cluster:

+If it does not work,
+- test on another computer
+- use LWJGL via different paths
+- use Vulkan (will be complicated, and surely take a week)
+- use CUDA + C/C++ instead

+#### Updates:

+I've done some first tests:
+- Java runs fine
+- LWJGL can call functions, but OpenGL is needed

+OpenGL needs, as far as I know, a window context of some sort.
+GLFW is the window library, that I usually use in Rem's Engine.
+EGL is another one, which is kind-of said to work without X11.

+- GLFW does not run, as it fails to create a window without X11
+- EGL may have a work-around, but it hasn't worked for me yet on ARA/gpu_test

+It works on gpu01.inf-ra.uni-jena.de (RTX 2070 Super), gpu02 (GTX 780), gpu03 (GTX 780).
+It fails on ARA/gpu_test and login.fmi.uni-jena.de.

+#### Solution:

+Creating a job with salloc, and logging in with the option "-X" solved the issue.
+A driver was found, and the "Tesla P100-PCIE-16GB/PCIe/SSE2" GPU was correctly detected.